MGuo-Lab/LCA/INSTALL.md

 ```
 This should create a folder `LCA` containing the contents of the Github repository.

-## Pycharm
+## PyCharm

 Open PyCharm and create a new PurePython project with Location `c:\dev\LCA`.
 Select a new environment using conda
-and called `LCA`.
+and call it `LCA`.
 Make sure you select Python 3.7 for the environment and don't
 create a new `main.py` file.
 Tell PyCharm you want to use existing sources and then the PyCharm IDE should open with
 the LCA project contents.